 Historical sales overview constantly keep you looking at the past.
 But past performance isn’t always a good indication of future success.
 It’s far healthier and productive to shift a company’s focus towards the future.
 Now is as good a time as ever.
 With predictive intelligence earmarked as a key digital technology, gaining more accurate forecasting and undertaking sophisticated analysis can offer major sales management insights, stimulate the team and boost performance.
-That’s what a well-configured CRM could allow you to do.
+A CRM offers more visibility.

 We all know that the A-team does things better and faster than the B-team.
 True in games, true in sales.
 Even if you hire the smartest sales guys, a beginner sales reps doesn’t have the knowledge or experience.

 How do you transfer their knowledge across, cost effectively, without burdening your star sellers with mandatory training of juniors?
 A CRM allows you to embed Sales Tips and Best Practices into the system, offering new / weaker sales reps the advice they need as they are working, setting them up for success.
 Business rules?
 Embed them.
 Think: repeatable success processes.
 Then, once you have ‘your sales methods’ embedded into your CRM, add predictive artificial intelligence to boost your sales further